 Probiotics have also been shown to be of some benefit and this should also be prescribed for you to make sure you're taking the probiotic with the best mix of bacteria for your gut.

-I am a naturopath, nutritionist, herbalist and certified wellness coach with my clinic in Gladesville, Sydney.
+I am a naturopath, nutritionist, herbalist and certified wellness coach with clinics in Gladesville and Surry Hills, Sydney.

-This blog contains information from my Bachelor of Health Science degree, continuing research, and from experience gained from working with men and women in my clinic.
+This blog contains information from my Bachelor of Health Science degree, continuing research, and from experience gained from working with men and women in my clinics.

 The blog is not intended as individual health advice and you should seek assistance for medical conditions.